AmericasNLP/americasnlp2024/ST1_MachineTranslation/baselines/helsinki/README.md

 You can find more information in their Github repository: [https://github.com/Helsinki-NLP/americasnlp2023-st](https://github.com/Helsinki-NLP/americasnlp2023-st)

+As a baseline, we are using their submission #6 and their model B.

 ## Contents

 - `chatino_postprocessing.py`: A Python script for post-processing the translated Chatino text, addressing language-specific formatting and conventions.